Marketionist/testing-starter-kit/README.md

 The scope of this particular list is limited to things that QA Automation Engineers, Software Development Engineers in Test (SDET), Web Developers, etc. are likely to find useful.

 You can help by sending Pull Requests to add more tools and links to "how to use" instructions.
-Once I have a good set of links in this README file, I'll look into a better layout for the information and links.

 We love all the free things out there, but it would be good to keep it on topic.
-It's a bit of a grey line sometimes so this is a bit opinionated.
+It's a bit of a grey line sometimes, so this is a bit opinionated.

 # Table of Contents